2014 Westmeath County Council election

-An election to Westmeath County Council took place on 23 May 2014 as part of that year's Irish local elections.
-20 councillors were elected from three electoral divisions by PR-STV voting for a five-year term of office, a reduction of 3 seats compared to 2009.
-In addition Athlone Town Council and Mullingar Town Council were both abolished.
+An election to all 20 seats on Westmeath County Council took place on 23 May 2014 as part of the 2014 Irish local elections, a reduction from 23 seats at the 2009 election.
+The town councils of Athlone and Mullingar were also abolished.
+County Westmeath was divided into three local electoral areas (LEAs) to elect councillors for a five-year term of office on the electoral system of proportional representation by means of the single transferable vote (PR-STV).

-Fianna Fáil emerged as the largest party after the elections as both Government parties suffered at the polls.
-Labour lost 2 thirds of their Councillors being reduced to just 2 seats while Fine Gael also lost 3 seats.
-Sinn Féin won seats on the Council for the first time, 3 in total, and were joined by 2 Independents.
+Fianna Fáil emerged as the largest party after the elections as both government parties suffered at the polls.
+Labour lost two-thirds of their Councillors being reduced to just 2 seats while Fine Gael also lost 3 seats.
+Sinn Féin won seats on the council for the first time, 3 in total, and were joined by 2 Independents.